Sakorona/SDVMods/DynamicNightTime/README.md

 This mod alters three functions in Game1 - isNightOut, GameClock, getStartingToGetDarkTime, getTrulyDarkTime.
 They will still return the same variables and generally the same intended use.

 ## Changelog
+1.2.1
+ - Added in a lunar light
+ - Updated for the newest lunar disturbances and stardew valley
+ - fixed an edge case

 1.2
  - restructured the change so it flows better in morning and night
  - fixed the flash issues